TonnieD/Churn-Prediction/README.md

-# Telecom Customer Churn Prediction - Day 1
+# Telecom Customer Churn Prediction

 ## 1. Project Overview
 This project explores customer churn in a telecom company.
 The goal is to analyze customer behavior, identify patterns associated with churn, and build a model that predicts which customers are likely to leave.